arnholm/tvcec/README.md

     xserver-command=X -s 0 dpms

-After a reboot, the screen saver will be disabled.
+After a reboot, the screen saver will be permanently disabled (to re-enable screen saver remove the line and reboot).